 What should I do before a storm arrives?
-First things first - make sure you have easy access to up-to-date emergency phone numbers as you may need to act quickly to sort the problem.
-Also, make sure your mobile phone is fully charged as a communication back up in case a landline is cut.
+First things first – make sure you have easy access to up-to-date emergency phone numbers, as you may need to act quickly to sort the problem.
+Also, make sure your mobile phone is fully charged as a communication back-up in case a landline is cut.

 Check if a flood warning has been issued in your area.
 Keep an eye on whether there is a risk of flooding in your area:

-- In England, check Gov.uk.
+- In England, visit Gov.uk.

 - To report a possible gas leak, contact the National Grid on 0800 111 999.

-Need to carry out emergency repairs?
+What if I need to carry out emergency repairs?
 Don't do anything unsafe yourself and where possible, contact your insurer first – it should have a 24-hour claims line – and it should then arrange for someone to do any work that's covered.

 If you can't get through, or it won't be able to fix the problem quickly enough, arrange to have the damage fixed yourself by calling a qualified plumber, electrician or builder.
 Make sure you keep any receipts as this will form part of your claim.

-Also keep receipts, credit card bills or bank account statements that show purchases.
+Also keep receipts, credit card bills or bank statements that show purchases.
 Importantly, don't throw away damaged possessions without first discussing it with your claims adviser, as they will need to be assessed.

 What if I plan to redecorate the property myself?
 Don't rush to redecorate your home as it can take weeks for storm or flood-damaged property to dry out.
 And don't lift wet carpets unless absolutely necessary, as they may shrink.

-What about protecting my home against a future storm (or flood) damage?
+What about protecting my home against a future storm (or flood damage)?
 Here are some tips for those who live in flood-prone areas:

 • Ensure drains and gutters are clear of debris so rainfall can flow away.